Diffusion Processes on Implicit Manifolds: Introduction

 \section{Introduction}

-Stochastic differential equations (SDEs) \citep{oksendal2003stochastic} model continuous-time dynamics under deterministic drift and random perturbations.
-In machine learning, they underpin a broad range of methods, including Langevin sampling \citep{bharath2025sampling, neal2011mcmc}, Bayesian inference \citep{welling2011bayesian, mandt2017stochastic}, stochastic optimization \citep{xu2018global, bonnabel2013stochastic}, and score-based generative modeling \citep{song2021scorebasedgenerativemodelingstochastic}.
-While most existing methods are formulated in Euclidean space $\mathbb R^n$, many datasets are better modeled as concentrating near lower-dimensional manifolds of intrinsic dimension $d \ll n$ \citep{fefferman2016testing}.
-Under this \emph{manifold hypothesis}, appropriate stochastic dynamics are naturally described by a diffusion process $(Z_t)_{t\geq 0}$ over a Riemannian manifold $\mathcal{M}$ through the SDE
+Stochastic differential equations (SDEs) model continuous-time dynamics under deterministic drift and random perturbations \citep{oksendal2003stochastic}.
+In machine learning, they underpin a broad range of methods, including Langevin sampling \citep{bharath2025sampling, neal2011mcmc}, Bayesian inference \citep{welling2011bayesian, mandt2017stochastic}, stochastic optimization \citep{absil2008optimization, xu2018global, bonnabel2013stochastic, boumal2023intromanifolds}, and score-based generative modeling \citep{song2021scorebasedgenerativemodelingstochastic}.
+While most existing methods are formulated in Euclidean space $\mathbb R^n$, many datasets are better modeled as concentrating near lower-dimensional manifolds of intrinsic dimension $d \ll n$, known as the \emph{manifold hypothesis} \citep{fefferman2016testing}.
+Under these conditions, a diffusion process $(Z_t)_{t\geq 0}$ over a manifold $\mathcal{M}$ may be described by the SDE